lnishan/awesome-competitive-programming/README.md

 - [topcoder Data Science Tutorials](https://www.topcoder.com/community/data-science/data-science-tutorials/)
 This is a list of tutorials written by respected topcoder members.
 Many top programmers started learning data sciences from here.
 - [E-Maxx (Russian)](http://e-maxx.ru/algo/), [(English)](http://e-maxx-eng.github.io/)
-Emaxx is widely used in the Russian-speaking competitive programming scene.
+Emaxx is widely used in the Russian-speaking competitive programming community.
 Only a small fraction of the original site is translated into English, but Google Translate would work okay.
 - [Algorithms | GeeksforGeeks](http://www.geeksforgeeks.org/fundamentals-of-algorithms/)
 Geeksforgeeks has a large amount of nicely written articles on different topics.
 It is a great complimentary resource for algorithm courses.
 - [PEGWiki](http://wcipeg.com/wiki/Special:AllPages)